iBug/iBug-source/_posts/2019-12-28-mass-crawl-douban-with-aws.md

 Previously I've done crawlers using [requests][requests] + [Beautiful Soup][bs4], but this time under suggestions from my roommate, I decided to try it out with [Scrapy][scrapy], a said-to-be-great web crawling framework.

-Scrapy is a framework that's extremely easy to start with.
+Scrapy is a framework extremely easy to start with.
 I followed the guide on Scrapy's website and wrote less than 30 lines of Python ([commit][r1]), and the first version of my spider was ready to go.

 It didn't take too long before I picked up on Douban's anti-spider techniques.
 My server's IP was banned (fortunately, only temporarily) and all requests to Douban were getting 403 responses.